sharife/goldenthread-v2/site/content/productions/no-summary-conversations-with-artists-that-dont-fit-in-a-box.md

 lists:
   - heading: List of Episodes
     items:
+      - itemstart: 2021-02-25T19:08:57.037Z
+        itemend: 2021-02-25T19:08:57.074Z
+        text: "NO SUMMARY series returns with a conversation with John Eisner, Jamil Khoury, and Torange Yeghiazarian, the founders of Middle East America:
+          A National New Plays Initiative (MEA).
+They will discuss the program’s lasting impact and the future of Middle Eastern American theatre.
+          Launched in 2008 by The Lark, Silk Road Rising, and Golden Thread, the program supported the development and production of new work such as Night Over Erzinga by Adreana Sevahn Nichols, and We Swim We Talk We Got to War by Mona Mansour.
+Golden Thread’s Nora El Samahy will facilitate."
+        cta: Click here to watch!
+        title: "Featuring Middle East America: A National New Plays Initiative!"
       - pre: Past Episodes
         itemend: 2020-10-07T20:00:52.908Z
         text: "*NO SUMMARY* launches with a conversation with **Naghmeh Samini**,